vinathichitturi/decision-tree/README.md

-# decision-tree
-# Decision Tree Classifier with Iris Dataset
+# Decision Tree Classifier Project

-This project uses a decision tree classifier to predict iris flower species using scikit-learn.
+This project builds a decision tree model using scikit-learn to predict whether a customer will buy a product based on age, income, education, marital status, and house ownership.

-## Contents
-- Model training
-- Tree visualization
-- Accuracy and classification report

 ## Dataset

-Iris dataset from `sklearn.datasets`
+Uploaded from `Book1.csv`.
+Preprocessed by encoding categorical variables.

 ## Libraries Used

+- pandas
+- matplotlib
 - scikit-learn

+## Outputs

-- matplotlib
+- Trained Decision Tree
-- pandas
+- Tree visualization
+- Accuracy and classification report